sreitich/sreitich.github.io/_posts/2025-02-25-animation-actor.markdown

 ### _(Optional)_ Extra QoL Features

+#### Restricting Property Editing

-One last thing that we do in _Cloud Crashers_ is making sure that users know they can't play an animation on a static mesh actor.
+Another thing we do in _Cloud Crashers_ is making sure users know they can't play animations on a static mesh actor.
 We do this by disabling the notify's animation properties if there isn't a skeletal mesh isn't selected.

 To do this, we can implement the `CanEditChange` function which is used by the editor to determine whether a property can be changed: